How to guides

 Stage 1: Filing

-Filing is an important part of the jewellery making progress.
+Filing is an important part of the jewellery making process.
 Needle files are used to shape and finish your pieces, removing excess metal and solder to tidy up your design.

-Needle files are small files, perfect to get into small, hard to reach places.
+Needle files are small files, perfect for getting into small, hard to reach places.
 They come in a range of shapes and are often sold in a pack with a set of different shapes, so you can pick and choose the right file for your needs.
-With practice, you'll soon understand what file is needed for a particular job.

 Read our advice page: how to use needle files for jewellery making